IrvinBarham1/AI-ChatBot/README.md

 # About
 *This is a showcase of my exploration of the research of "Agentless" an approach for resolving real-world software engineering problems proposed by research students at the University of Illinois at Urbana-Champaign.
-This endeavor aims to broaden my understanding of this concept and conduct my own research on this topic.*
+This endeavor aims to broaden my understanding of Agentic AI and conduct my own research on this topic.*

 A brief summary: Agentless's goal is to improve an AI model's ability to execute end-to-end objectives/tasks in software development.
 Additionally, the authors behind this research challenge the idea of the effectiveness of an agent-based model.
 The approach designed by the authors is said to have 3 phases: localization, repairing, and patching.
 They explain the three phases and more details about Agentless here: https://arxiv.org/abs/2407.0148